Three Ways to Cover the Cost of Alzheimer’s Disease

 The main costs associated with Alzheimer’s disease

-- Average costs for assisted living and nursing home facilities in the U.S. are $4,000 per month.
-Many facilities offer memory care, which is care tailored to the specific needs of people with Alzheimer’s and dementia.
+- Average costs in 2023 for assisted living in the U.S. are estimated at $6,694 per month, while nursing home facilities cost $12,240, according to the National Investment Center for Seniors Housing & Care (NIC).
+Many nursing home facilities offer memory care, which is care tailored to the specific needs of people with Alzheimer’s and dementia.
 About three-quarters of senior facilities are equipped to care for people with dementia.

 - All together, average annual monetary costs associated with Alzheimer’s and dementia ranged from almost $42,000 to over $56,000 per person.

-- Because nursing homes are so expensive, many people with Alzheimer’s hire home health aids for part-time, in-home care.
-The median national cost of care for home health aids is over $4,500 per month.
+- Because nursing homes are so expensive, many people with Alzheimer’s hire dementia caregivers for part-time, in-home care.
+The median national cost of care for home health care is over $4,500 per month.

-- Examples of informal care include the son who helps his mother get out of bed everyday or the daughter who is helping her father find a nursing home.
-Over 16 million people are unpaid caregivers for someone with Alzheimer’s.
+- Examples of informal care include the son who helps his mother get out of bed every day or the daughter who helps her father find a nursing home.
+Nearly 12 million people are unpaid caregivers for someone with Alzheimer’s.
+It’s worth calculating the indirect costs of these hours of care to understand the full economic impact, including time off work and travel expenses.

-- The Alzheimer’s Association’s 2019 facts and figures report estimated that caregivers for people with Alzheimer’s and dementia worked 18.5 billion hours.
-This work was valued at $234 billion.
+- The Alzheimer’s Association’s 2025 facts and figures report estimated that caregivers for people with Alzheimer’s and dementia contributed 19 billion hours of unpaid care.
+This work was valued at $413 billion.

-The figures above are just an estimate of possible Alzheimer’s care costs.
+The figures above are just an estimate of possible Alzheimer’s direct costs and indirect costs.
 You may worry about affording care for a loved one with dementia, especially if their quality of life is suffering.

 That said, there are ways to pay for care.
 Many have used the three strategies below to cover the cost of Alzheimer’s disease.